 Generating music through movement

-How can dancers create music with their movements?
+How could a dancer create music with their movement?

 Research